Muhammadkamranlive/OOP-DesignPatterns/Structural/Proxy/README.md

 03 - Value proxy
 	Typically constructed over a primitive type for a stronger type.
 Ex: floats that can only represent prices.

+04 - Composite proxy: SoA/AoS
+	Relevant for processing any kind of large volumes of structured data.
+AoS = array of structures, SoA = structure of arrays